vagueGM/tk-export/README.md

 - `requests`: For making HTTP requests to the Tavern Keeper API
 - `python-dotenv`: For loading credentials from the `.env` file

-These are automatically installed when you run `pip3 install -r requirements.txt` (or `pip install` on Windows).
+These are automatically installed when you run `pip install -r requirements.txt` in your virtual environment.

 ## Getting Your Credentials